jupyterlab/mimerender-cookiecutter-ts/README.md

 ## A simple example

-The ``src/`` directory of your new extension includes a very simple example of a working extension, written in TypeScript.
+Your new extension includes a very simple example of a working extension.
 Use this example as a guide to build your own extension.